-We also used the spectra of P330-E to construct the flux calibration function in the F322W2 and F444W filters.
+We also used the spectra of P330-E to construct the flux calibration functions in the F322W2 and F444W filters.
 Using the grism tracing and dispersion models described above, we extracted the spectra of the standard star using box apertures with a height of $D = 20$\,pixels (1\farcs26).
-The corresponding aperture loss was found to be small (2--3\%) compared with the extracted spectra with a larger aperture ($D=100$\,pixels).
-Such a loss was corrected for the analyses below.
-The flux calibration functions, i.e., conversion factors from count rate (unit: DN/s) to flux density (unit: mJy) as functions of wavelength, were constructed using all available integrations for four grisms taken in the F322W2 and F444W filter, respectively, with a wavelength step of 0.005\,\micron\ ($\sim5$\,pixels).
+The corresponding aperture loss was found to be small (2--3\%) when compared with the extracted spectra with a larger aperture ($D=100$\,pixels).
+This loss was corrected in the analyses below.
+The flux calibration functions, i.e., conversion factors from count rate (unit: DN/s) to flux density (unit: mJy) as functions of wavelength, were constructed using all of the available integrations for four grisms taken in the F322W2 and F444W filters, respectively, with a wavelength step of 0.005\,\micron\ ($\sim5$\,pixels).
 Through the comparisons of extracted P330-E spectra in different exposures and different locations on the detector, we find that the variations of count rates are only 1--2\%\ when the spectra are binned to 0.005\,\micron.
 We therefore conclude that the accuracy of flux calibration is dominated by the systematic uncertainty ($\sim$2\% from standard star; \citealt{gordon22}) and flat-field error ($\sim3$\% for pixel variation).

+The grism spectral tracing, dispersion and flux calibration models derived from the commissioning data have been made available online\footnote{\href{https://github.com/npirzkal/GRISM_NIRCAM/}{https://github.com/npirzkal/GRISM\_NIRCAM/}}.
 With the derived source catalog in Section~\ref{ss:02a_img} and models described above, we conducted 2D spectral extraction, wavelength and flux calibration on the flat-fielded WFSS data, and combined the extracted 2D spectra taken with Grism R, C and both.
 These were performed for $\sim$3000 sources detected in the F322W2 and F444W image as described in \citetalias{sun22}.